-    At Southside, created in 2005.
+Southside, created in 2005.
 For motor cyclists, scooters and more.
-Its annual season ends on October 31.

 See "Great Head Battery."

-A local landmark on a local bus route, so-called as it was first built in 1818 as an adjunct or outlying church of the principal parish church (in this case, St. Peter's Church in the Town of St. George) of the Anglican Church of Bermuda.
+A local landmark on a local bus route.
 It was built specifically for St. David's Islanders who were then much more geographically remote from Bermuda than they are today.
-The last Anglican church built from scratch in Bermuda.
+In 1848 the Chapel of Ease church was established at St. David's, governed by St. Peter's in St. George's.
+It was built to replace Mission House, a private house originally Mount Airy bought by Bishop Spencer and used as a place of worship, dwelling house and Sunday School.
+It was the last Anglican church built from scratch in Bermuda.
+In 1949 it was consecrated by Bishop Feild The bishop and other clergy were rowed from St. George's across the harbour to Church Wharf by the rector's four sons.
+The annual Blessing of Boats dates from this locale and consecration.
 Added to with the church tower in 1957.
 Has its own graveyard (as shown in part of the Royal Gazette photo below).
 In a tranquil setting on a hilltop above a small hidden cove.
 Lots of St. David's Islanders are buried here, the only place for them to do so irrespective of the religious affiliation of most.

 St. David's Chapel of Ease (Royal Gazette photo)

 An organization of St. David's Islanders claiming descendents from Pequot and other American Indian tribes.
 It aims to promote Bermuda's Native American connections.
-There is a bi-annual St. David's Island Indian Festival with the first one held in 2002.
-It included native Americans from the Naragansett, Wampanoag, Mashantucket Pequots, Cherokee and other tribes.
+There is a bi-annual St. David's Island Indian Festival with the first one held in 2002 and the next Bermuda Powwow on June 6-7, 2020 from 2pm to 6pm on the St David’s Cricket Club Lords grounds.
+Admission fee applies.
+It includes native Americans from the Naragansett, Wampanoag, Mashantucket Pequots, Cherokee and other tribes.
 Some St. David's Islanders claim descent from these tribes.
-They are descendants of Native American Indians who were brought to Bermuda as slaves in the late 1600s and early 1700s and later settled in St. David's.
+They are descendants of Native American Indians who were brought to Bermuda as slaves in the mid and late 1600s and early 1700s and later settled in St. David's.
 They were often captives from various wars fought between Europeans and Native Americans.
 Many Bermudians today are descended from these people.
 In recent years some Bermudians with such heritage have been reconnecting with people from tribes in New England.
 They have attended pow wows in the United States, and held several pow-wows in Bermuda.
 In late 2007 a high-ranking delegation from the Mashentucket Pequot Tribal Nation made a lightning visit to Bermuda, with a short tour of St. George's and St. David's, including a visit to the slave graves.